-Xiguan Mosque is not only an important place for local Lanzhou Muslims to do prayers and attend religious activities.
-It also has held religious schools.
-The mosque has trained many Muslim scholars and has made great contribution to the development of Islamic education and culture.
+As one of the grand mosques in China, Xiguan Mosque is not only an important place for local Lanzhou Muslims to do prayers and attend religious activities.
+It also has held religious schools, which has trained many Muslim scholars and has made great contribution to the development of Islamic education and culture.
 It receives thousands of Muslims every year to do prayer there.

 ||East of Lanzhou's Jiefangmen Square, Chengguan District, Lanzhou, Gansu Province

 Photos of Xiguan Mosque